baychub/cb-gsg/getting-started.md

 Full documentation of the CLI is in the *[Intel® RSP Controller Application - Edge Computer Software Installation & User Guide](https://github.com/intel/rsp-sw-toolkit-gw/blob/master/docs/Intel-RSP-Controller-App_Installation_User_Guide.pdf)*, chapter 9.

+## Changing the Configuration
+Between MQTT topics, the RSP Controller CLI, and the demonstration web admin portal, there are several way

 ## Next Steps
 - [Batch configuration tutorial](examples/use-cases/retail): Walkthrough of creating cluster files to configure behaviors and settings for multiple sets of RSP sensors